 The European Union's most important automation and mechatronic industries are located in Central European regions.
 While their business dimension is intercontinental, their innovation-related services often remain local, thus slowing down the transfer of research and development results into the industry.
 As a result, tech-transfer is an expensive process that often duplicates efforts and does not respond to time-to-market requirements.
-The challenge is to improve innovation-related services to accelerate the transposition of key enabling technologies (KET) from EU-funded research & Central European labs into new end-user components and apps for the advanced manufacturing industries.
+The challenge is to improve innovation-related services to accelerate the transposition of key enabling technologies (KET) from EU-funded research and Central European labs into new end-user components and apps for the advanced manufacturing industries.

 NUCLEI aims to establish a transnational innovation management model in Central European regions to create a transnational pool of knowledge that supports advanced manufacturing innovation beyond regional borders.

-This will increase economic interdependences among seven regions and encourage more effective transnational value chains in automotive, electrical industry, IT sector, robotic and mechanic automation.
-Such joint knowledge sourcing approach will help the 7 NUCLEI industrial clusters and its end-beneficiaries (corporations, SMEs, R&D performers) to generate new consortia/business deals for executing bold technological, product and market projects.
+This will increase economic interdependencies among seven regions and encourage more effective transnational value chains in automotive, electrical industry, IT sector, robotic and mechanic automation.
+Such joint knowledge sourcing approach will help the 7 NUCLEI industrial clusters and its end-beneficiaries (corporations, SMEs, R&D performers) generate new consortia/business deals for executing bold technological, product and market projects.
 The creation of a broad and collaborative environment, initially tested by 100 companies from 7 regions, is expected to:

 PROJECT BUDGET IN MLN